 The Fool Tarot Card as an Outcome

 If you’re curious whether or not you’ll be able to make that fresh start or travel to that island you’ve always dreamed about, the Fool is certainly a positive outcome.

-The Fool card in the outcome position suggests that you will arrive upon a new mindset and you’ll be able to freely choose which direction to follow.
+The Fool card in the outcome position suggests that you will arrive at a new mindset and you’ll be able to freely choose which direction to follow.
 A new perspective and fresh ideas will disperse anxiety and the clouds of doubt.

 As an outcome, the Fool signals the beginning of a journey into the unknown and a new adventure.
-It brings joyous energy and confidence to help you on your way to achieve your goals.
+It brings joyous energy and confidence to help you on your way to achieving your goals.

 The trick here is to never hesitate, whatever comes your way.

 In reverse, the Fool as an outcome denotes a rather confusing result.